Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 4. Dogs are animals and deserve to be treated with respect.

-Almost all pets given as gifts are obtained from unethical sources like puppy brokers, mills, and backyard breeders.
+Many pets given as surprise gifts may come from sources that do not follow responsible breeding or welfare practices, such as puppy mills, brokers, or some backyard breeders.
 How do I know this?
 Because truly responsible breeders (diamonds in the rough!) and good rescue or shelter organizations will not just send any dog to any home, they want to send every dog to the right home, which means screening individual dogs and adopters to ensure the best possible matches.

 Image Credit: KatMoys, Shutterstock